sashhhaka/F24-intro-labs/submission3.md

 ## Task 2: Practice with Git Reset Command
-I have experienced a beautiful moment of forgetting to commit the submission3.md, while executing hard reset in the this task, so almost written report needs to be rewritten again.
+I have experienced a beautiful moment of forgetting to commit the submission3.md, while executing hard reset in this task, so almost written report needs to be rewritten again.
 I guess, practice gives the best knowledge).

+#### Preparation
 New branch was created:
 ```bash
 git checkout -b git-reset-practice